 Epcot has become a park of nearly year-round festivals but there is one that is more well known, more famous (and sometimes infamous) than all the others: The Epcot International Food and Wine Festival.

-The Food and Wine Festival is held at Epcot every fall for several weeks and includes special events, food booths where you can sample items from various countries, celebrity chefs and more.
+Held every fall for a couple months, this festival is the granddaddy of them all and includes special events, food booths where you can sample items from various countries, celebrity chefs, and more.

 Here’s an overview of the festival and how you can plan your time there.